What is an index fund?

 • The iShares Core FTSE 100 ETF (ISF), which tracks the 100 largest UK companies, has returned on average 4.01% per year since inception in 2000.

-There is also a yearly management fee.
+In addition, there is an annual management fee.
 This can range from less than 0.1% to several percent per year.
-This is called the expense ratio and is all the costs associated with running the fund.
+This fee is referred to as the expense ratio and includes all costs associated with managing the fund.
 It is deducted from the fund each year.

 Strategies to know about when investing in index funds